sebastian-lenz/typedoc/README.md

 - `--exclude <pattern>`<br>
   Exclude files by the given pattern when a path is provided as source.
 Supports standard minimatch patterns (see [#170](https://github.com/TypeStrong/typedoc/issues/170))
-- `--includeDeclarations`<br>
-  Turn on parsing of .d.ts declaration files.
 - `--excludeExternals`<br>
   Do not document external files, highly recommended if turning on `--includeDeclarations`.
 - `--excludeNotDocumented`<br>